 TWISTED STITCH is usually described as an error in the most of the knitting books.
 There are a few tips on how to avoid twisting a stitch.

 You don't make a regular knitted fabric look better if you twist a stitch by mistake.
-Meanwhile, as usual, even the "errors" can do a good job if you know how to use them properly.
+But sometimes even the "errors" can do a good job if you know how to use them properly.

 What is a TWISTED STITCH?
 Look at the stitches on the right.
 Those which are located on the body of the left needle are still untwisted , "normal".